 Watch for your local pet store to offer a “shot clinic day” where they offer discounted vaccines to patrons often through volunteer services of local veterinarians.

-Veterinarians have a difference of opinion of the efficacy of booster shots for your dog every year.
-There are those veterinarians who believe that too many vaccinations can cause health problems for your dog.
-Many more veterinarians disagree, including some state regulations, stating that yearly vaccinations will prevent dangerous diseases.
+Veterinarians have a difference of opinion on the efficacy of yearly booster shots for dogs.
+Some believe that too many vaccines can cause health problems, but most vets (and state regulations) state that yearly vaccinations will prevent dangerous diseases.

 What you can do is have a titer test done before vaccinating your puppy.
 Basically, this test measures the level of immunity the dog has to certain strains of viruses and organisms.
 Based on this test, the vet can determine if a booster vaccine is needed or not.

 Rabies vaccines are unique in that they are required by law in most states (see Texas).
 They are done each year to three years depending on the type of vaccine given.